wileylau/pixel-infra/docs/download/miatoll/latest.md

 - None noticed.
 Report with logcat.

 ### Notes ###
-- Set time manually on Setup wizard if you find Google's automatic one wrong.
+- Set time manually on Setup wizard if Google's time sync gives you the wrong time.

 ### Download ###
 Under beta testing